ruusey/JRelay/README.md

 			 //As well as any arguments passed by the user hookCommand(String command, Class<? extends JPlugin> location, String callback);
 	```
-**8)** Implement your own custom packet and command handlers for your new plugin.
+**10)** Implement your own custom packet and command handlers for your new plugin.
 Continue reading to learn more about the powerful tools within **JRelay** and how to make use of them to manipulate the game's data.

-**9)** Including your plugin in **JRelay**.
+**11)** Including your plugin in **JRelay**.
-To add your plugin into **JRelay** you need to compile your plugin and ensure its package is defined as `package plugins;` Place your compiled plugin class inside the **JRelay** `plugins` folder.
+To add your plugin into **JRelay** you need to compile your plugin class and add it to the `plugins` directory of **JRelay**.

+If you used an IDE, export your plugin as a jar and extract the individual class file from it.

 Please look up how to compile Java source code into Class files if this is confusing.

 ---